univention/univention-corporate-server/doc/release-notes/index.rst

 **********************
 Notes about the update
 **********************

+Prerequisite for updating is at least UCS 5.0-7.

 Run the update in a maintenance window, because some services in the domain may not be available temporarily.
 It's recommended that you test the update in a separate